CodeMinion/HomePi/README.txt

 Note: You can always check out any of the bulb interpreters for a better idea.

 Pairing with Bluetooth Module (HC-06)
-It seems that in order to pair with the module from the Raspberry Pi you need to run the following commands:
+It seems that in order to pair with the module from the Raspberry Pi you need to run the following commands (as root):
 1 - sudo echo "XX:XX:XX:XX:XX:XX 1234" >> /var/lib/bluetooth/xx:xx:xx:xx:xx:xx/pincodes
 (Where XX represent the address of the BT module and xx are the address of the dongle attached to the Raspberry pi, just press Tab after /var/lib/bluetooth/ to autocomple this)
 2 -  echo 1234 | bluez-simple-agent hci0 XX:XX:XX:XX:XX:XX
 3 -  bluez-test-device trusted XX:XX:XX:XX:XX:XX yes
 After this you should be able to connect.

+LegaMote Config:
+For LegaMote the config interpretation was extend to allow naming of the switches as well as having a unique name show in the control screen.
+Format is as follows.
+userId: "(name to show in main screen)/(name of 1st switch)/(name of 2nd switch)/(and so on..)"
+See config files for concrete examples.